enonic/react4xp-build-components/README.md

 export default (props) => <p>Hello {props.worldOrSomething}!</p>;
 ```

 #### 2: Unbound components:
 Callable JSX files put below a particular, designated source folder in your project.
-After compilation, it will be available to the [React4xp runtime](FIXME: GET LINK TO THE RUNTIME LIB) from _anywhere_, for client-side and/or server-side rendering.
 The source folder is controlled by the `SRC_R4X_ENTRIES` [constant](#constants).
-Default value is `"<rootDir>/src/main/react4xp/_components"`.
-The "_component" subfolder name can be specifically controlled with the `R4X_ENTRY_SUBFOLDER` constant.
+Default value is `<rootDir>/src/main/react4xp/_components`.
+The `_component` subfolder name can be specifically controlled with the `R4X_ENTRY_SUBFOLDER` constant.

+Entries put in this special folder will be available to the [React4xp runtime](FIXME: GET LINK TO THE RUNTIME LIB) from _anywhere_, for client-side and/or server-side rendering.

+Also an [Entry](#using-the-entries) type, so the same rules apply to the files here too: use '.jsx' file extension and expose a _props -> component_ function from `default` (see the example above).

 #### 3: Shared components:
-As opposed to the [XP-bound](#1-react-components-bound-to-xp-components) and [unbound](#2-unbound-components) components mentioned above (which both are called [Entries](#using-the-entries) because they are callable in runtime), shared components are JSX files _used by the entries_: the entries import shared components.
+JSX files _used by the entry components_: the entries import shared components.
 During compilation the shared components are [packed into component chunks](#more-on-code-splitting): runtime libraries that contain everything the entries need.

-Shared component source files are put below the main react4xp source folder in your project source, also controllable by a constant you can set: `SRC_R4X` (default: `"<rootDir>/src/main/react4xp"`).
-If shared-component JSX files are put at the root of that folder, they will be packed into the entry files, making them bigger: so it's better to **put shared components in subfolders** - this will [create chunks with the same name as the subfolder](#more-on-code-splitting).
+Shared component source files are put below the main React4xp source folder in your project source, also controllable by a [constant](#constants) you can set: `SRC_R4X` (default: `<rootDir>/src/main/react4xp`). **Put shared components in subfolders** below that - this will [create optimized chunks with the same name as the subfolder](#more-on-code-splitting).
 Just avoid the special folder pointed to by `R4X_ENTRY_SUBFOLDER`, which is only used for entries.
+If shared-component JSX files are put at the root of that folder, they will just be packed into the entry files themselves, making them bigger.

 ### Output

-Compiles everything into a designated React4xp output folder, controllable by the `BUILD_R4X` [constant](#constants) (default: `"<rootDir>/build/resources/main/react4xp"`):
+Compiles everything into a designated React4xp output folder, controllable by the `BUILD_R4X` [constant](#constants) (default: `<rootDir>/build/resources/main/react4xp`):
   - Component entry files
   - Shared dependency chunks for components and vendors libraries
   - A JSON data file, `chunks.json`, that contains the file names of all the components and chunks (necessary for the runtime to know the built hashed names),